 Has logistics been oversold?

-The average share price discount to net asset value (NAV) among the eight London-listed, industrial and logistics-focused companies has widened to 37.5%.
+The average discount among the eight London-listed, industrial and logistics-focused companies has widened to 37.5%.
 Most were on hefty premiums just six months ago.
 But what these discount ratings seem to have failed to take into consideration is the off-setting effects of rental growth on valuations and the continued strong occupier market.
 While demand remains robust, the vacancy rate is the key metric for rental growth and lies at around 3% in the UK and Europe.
 This suggests substantial rental growth will continue.

-As industrial and logistics investment yields move out, rental growth in the sector will play an important role in cushioning the impact on values.
-We have run a number of scenarios to assess the impact of higher property yields and rental growth on valuations and, even using our most aggressive assumptions, these suggest valuation declines that are less than are implied by current discounts (see page 5).
+As industrial and logistics yields move out, rental growth in the sector will play an important role in cushioning the impact on values.
+We have run a number of scenarios to assess the impact of higher property yields and rental growth on valuations and even using our most aggressive assumptions suggests valuation declines that are less than are implied by current discounts (see page 5).

-When you take into account the strong balance sheets within the sector – with an average loan to value (LTV) ratio of 27%, current average debt cost of 2.3% with a five-year average duration and more than 80% of total debt costs fixed – then the discounts do seem unjustified.
+When you take into account the strong balance sheets within the sector – with an average LTV ratio of 27%, current average debt cost of 2.3% with a five-year average duration and more than 80% of total debt costs fixed – then the discounts do seem unjustified.

 Valuations under pressure from rising rates